DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 Hence, while it's absolutely possible to run the DHCP server directly using the command given above, it's just good practice to add `dumb-init` for proper signal handling.
-The Dockerfile contains the instructions to install the latest binary from GitHub and the launch instruction is prepended with `dumb-init` to become
+The Dockerfile contains the instructions to install the latest binary from GitHub and the Dockerfile `CMD` is prepended with `dumb-init` to become

 `dumb-init /usr/sbin/dhcpd ...`